syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-Excel.md

 {% endhighlight %}
 {% endtabs %}

-#### StartRowIndex
+### StartRowIndex

-By default the exported SfDataGrid will start from the 0th row in the Excel sheet.
-But you can specify the start row in the excel sheet based on your requirement by using [DataGridExcelExportingOption.StartRowIndex](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption~StartRowIndex.html) property.
+By default, the exported SfDataGrid will start from the 0th row in the Excel sheet but, you can specify the start row in the Excel sheet using the [DataGridExcelExportingOption.StartRowIndex](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption~StartRowIndex.html) property.

 {% tabs %}
 {% highlight c# %}